turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 (If you're using Windows, download and run the executable Rust installer from [rustup.rs].
 The rest of this tutorial is written for a Unix environment, but the steps are essentially the same under Windows.)

-Next we need to tell Rust to compile WebAssembly output (WASM) for the Near VM.
+Next we need to tell Rust to compile WebAssembly output (WASM) for the NEAR VM.
 If your `rust` toolchain is missing the WASM components, the compiler will report an error similar to this one:

 ```
 error[E0463]: can't find crate for `core`